The Comet Is Coming: History

 King Shabaka elaborates on the cosmic side of the band and the connection to Sun Ra in the same article, when describing the crystal that dominates the cover of their Prophecy EP.
 He says, "The other thing about the crystal, metaphorically speaking, is the whole Sun Ra thing of creating your own myths.
 The thing I like that Sun Ra says a lot is the fact that societies that can create their own mythological structures are the ones that have their own agency.
 To the point at which you can dictate the terms of what's real and what's not real.
 The crystal in the hand forces you to create your own myth".

 In August 2016, the band was nominated for the Mercury Prize for their debut album, Channel the Spirits.

 In January 2017 the band was one of the recipients of the Momentum Music Fund through PRS for Music and in April 2017 the band released the Death to the Planet EP through The Leaf Label as part of Record Store Day.

 Their second full-length album, Trust in the Lifeforce of the Deep Mystery, was released in March 2019 and received critical acclaim, with The Quietus noting the importance of Sun Ra and Alice Coltrane on their sound while acknowledging that "rather than being weighed down by those legacies, The Comet Is Coming have turned them into fuel, accelerating their sound, and with it, the sound of jazz today."
 Pitchfork gave the album a score of 7.8 out of 10 and wrote, "Mostly low- to mid-tempo, the band skillfully integrates bleak and radiant tones, leading to an impressive nine-track suite of ambient, spoken-word and grime-infused compositions."
 The album currently holds a score of 83 on review aggregator Metacritic, indicating "Universal acclaim."

+The band was part of the lineup for the 22nd Coachella Valley Music and Arts Festival in April 2023.
+In June 2023, the band played on the Park stage at Glastonbury Festival.
+They had intended to play their final show in October of 2023 in Bratislava, but cancelled it "in solidarity with the global call to strike by our Palestinian brothers and sisters who are in the midst of a genocidal assault".